corda/corda-docs-portal/content/en/platform/corda/1.2/cenm/config-obfuscation-tool.md

 ## Running services with obfuscated configs

-When using obfuscated config files for the Identity Manager, Network Map or Signing service, upon starting the respective service one has to explicitly set the `-o` command line flag to indicate that the config has been obfuscated.
+When using obfuscated config files for the Identity Manager, Network Map or Signing Service, upon starting the respective service one has to explicitly set the `-o` command line flag to indicate that the config has been obfuscated.